Autism in women

 Fear

-The community around women with autism.
+The community surrounding women with autism

 What are executive functions?